iambasab/AudioVisualOnNeuCube/README.md

-The <code*.py> file creates frames out of a video - the Sample.mp4 file is uploaded here.
-The times were manully set to generate frames with and without frames.

-The <normalized.py> script uses .csv files containing audio with and without planes and generates normalised versions of each.
-All four files are uploaded here.

-Study Oriented Project undertaken by Naman Agarwal and Dharmik Patel towards their UG degree in Computer Science from BITS Pilani Goa Campus.
-The project was undertaken under the supervision of Basabdatta Sen Bhattacharya, Prof Nik Kasabov, and Dr. Iman AbouHassan.
+This work was a Study Oriented Project undertaken by Naman Agarwal, Dharmik Patel and Tanmay Bankar towards their Undergraduate degree in Computer Science from BITS Pilani Goa Campus.
+The project was undertaken under the supervision of Basabdatta Sen Bhattacharya (BITS P Goa), Nik Kasabov (Kedri, AUT), and Iman AbouHassan (Kedri).

+All data files required to run the codes are uploaded here.
+These are the preprocessing files of audio and video data used to train the network on NeuCube.

+Citation (Accepted):
+Nikola K. Kasabov, Iman AbouHassan, Naman Agarwal, Dharmik Patel, Tanmay Bankar, Basabdatta Sen Bhattacharya, "AViAMS: Brain-inspired Audio-Visual Associative Memories using Spiking Neural Networks", Neural Computing and Applications